Closed Orbits and Descents for Enhanced Standard Representations of Classical Groups: Closed orbits of the maximal dimension

-we have $Y^{2n-2}\neq 0$.
-By \cite{CM}*{Recipe 5.2.6 and Proposition 5.2.8}, $Y$ lies in the nilpotent orbit corresponding to the partition $[2n-1,1]$, and then it is $\RO_{2n}(\C)$-conjugate with some element $X$ which is as in \eqref{eq:evenorthogonalclosedmaximal}.
-Let $g\in\RO_{2n}(\C)$ be such that $gYg^{-1}=X$ and let $u=gv$.
+we have $Y^{2n-1}\neq 0$.
+By \cite{CM}*{Proposition 5.2.3 and recipe 5.2.2}, $Y$ lies in the nilpotent orbit corresponding to the partition $[2n]$, and then it is $\Sp_{2n}(\C)$-conjugate with some element $X$ which is as in \eqref{eq:nilpotentclosedspm} with $k=n$.
+Let $g\in\Sp_{2n}(\C)$ be such that $gYg^{-1}=X$ and let $u=gv$.
 Then